atchekho/harmpi/tutorial.md

-	Here, `-n 8` option tells `mpirun` to use `8` (`= 4*2*1`) total tiles (one tile per core), `./harm` specifies the executable ("`./`" is to indicate the current directory) and the arguments `4 2 1` specify how these cores are distributed among the 3 directions.
+	Here, `-n 8` option tells `mpirun` to use `8` (`= 4*2*1`) total tiles (one tile per core), `./harm` specifies the executable ("`./`" is to indicate the current directory) and the arguments `4 2 1` specify how these tiles are distributed among the 3 directions.
 Note: OpenMP support is presently in development, but it is not yet ready for prime time.